NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/overview.md

 ### Open Serial Terminal

 Opens the Serial Terminal application in a new window.
 You can view the modem dialog and logging information from your application and the RTOS here.
 Depending on the application running, you can also send custom AT commands.
-See [nRF Connect Serial Terminal](https://docs.nordicsemi.com/bundle/nrf-connect-serial-terminal/page/index.html) for more information on the application.
+See the [Serial Terminal app](https://docs.nordicsemi.com/bundle/nrf-connect-serial-terminal/page/index.html) for more information on the application.

 ### Connection Status